dasundev/filament-access-secret/README.md

 The filament access secret is supports for multiple panels with different secret keys.

-In order to enable it, you must publish the configuration file by executing the following command.
+To enable it, you must publish the configuration file by running the following command.

 ```bash
 php artisan vendor:publish --tag="filament-access-secret-config"